THE THROUGH LINE

 Most memoir drafts suffer from the same invisible problem: the writer knows what happened, but hasn't yet discovered exactly why it matters and what it really means.

-There comes a moment in nearly every memoir draft when the writer knows, deep down, that something isn't quite working.
-I can tell you with certainty that when this moment arrives, the answer isn't more writing.
+There comes a moment in nearly every memoir draft (or ideation phase) when the writer knows, deep down, that something isn't quite clear, isn’’t quite working, isn’’t quite clicking.
+When this moment arrives, the answer isn't more writing.
 The answer is more seeing.

 The Through Line is a three-day intensive for memoirists ready to look at their manuscript with new eyes: to find what the book is actually about, to feel where its spine wants to be, and to understand how every scene either earns its place or quietly undermines the whole.